MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

     <img width="80%" src="screenshots/simulation.png">
 </div>

 All events are stored in the Redpanda message bus.
 These then get enriched by Materialize, which computes real-time features and joins them with each taxi departure.
 The [`inference`](inference) service listens to Materialize with a [`TAIL` query](https://materialize.com/docs/sql/tail/).
-For every sample, the service loops through each model, generates a prediction, and sends the `(trip_id, model, features, prediction)` information to Redpanda.
+For every sample, the service loops through each model, generates a prediction, and sends the `(trip_id, model_name, features, prediction)` information to Redpanda.

 <div align="center">
     <img width="80%" src="screenshots/inference.png">